Excalibur (film): Reception

-Roger Ebert called it both a "wondrous vision" and "a mess."
+Roger Ebert called it both a "wondrous vision" and "a mess".
 Elaborating further, Ebert wrote that the film was "a record of the comings and goings of arbitrary, inconsistent, shadowy figures who are not heroes but simply giants run amok.
-Still, it's wonderful to look at."
+Still, it's wonderful to look at".
 Vincent Canby wrote that while Boorman took Arthurian myths seriously, "he has used them with a pretentiousness that obscures his vision."
 In her review in The New Yorker, Pauline Kael wrote that the film had its own "crazy integrity", adding that the imagery was "impassioned" with a "hypnotic quality".
 According to her, the dialogue was "near-atrocious".
 She concluded by writing that "Excalibur is all images flashing by...
-We miss the dramatic intensity that we expect the stories to have, but there's always something to look at."
+We miss the dramatic intensity that we expect the stories to have, but there's always something to look at".

 Others have praised the entire film, with Variety calling it "a near-perfect blend of action, romance, fantasy and philosophy".
-Sean Axmaker of Parallax View wrote "John Boorman's magnificent and magical Excalibur is, to my mind, the greatest and the richest of screen incarnation of the oft-told tale."
-In a later review upon the film's DVD release, Salon's David Lazarus noted the film's contribution to the fantasy genre, stating that it was "a lush retelling of the King Arthur legend that sets a high-water mark among sword-and-sorcery movies."
+Sean Axmaker of Parallax View wrote "John Boorman's magnificent and magical Excalibur is, to my mind, the greatest and the richest screen incarnation of the oft-told tale."
+In a later review upon the film's DVD release, Salon's David Lazarus noted the film's contribution to the fantasy genre, stating that it was "a lush retelling of the King Arthur legend that sets a high-water mark among sword-and-sorcery movies".
 A study by Jean-Marc Elsholz demonstrates how closely the film Excalibur was inspired by the Arthurian romance tradition and its intersections with medieval theories of light, most particularly in the aesthetic/visual narrative of Boorman's film rather than in its plot alone.

 Christopher John reviewed Excalibur in Ares Magazine #9 and commented that "Excalibur is a shockingly large film and an incredibly intricate and fascinating piece of cinema.
 It is a fine prologue for the spate of fantasy films waiting in the wings for release this year."
 The film featured many actors early in their careers who later became very well-known, including Helen Mirren, Patrick Stewart, Liam Neeson, Gabriel Byrne, and Ciarán Hinds.
 For his performance as Merlin, Nicol Williamson received widespread acclaim.
 The Times in 1981 wrote: "The actors are led by Williamson's witty and perceptive Merlin, missed every time he's offscreen".

+C. J. Henderson reviewed Excalibur for Pegasus magazine and stated that "As far as Excalibur was concerned, a grimmer, more serious sword and sorcery film has never been made."